benockert/Fakebook/README.md

 if the response contained a flag.
 If so, we print it and continue on until all 5 flags are found.
 Then, we checked for 301, 403, 404, and 500 responses.
 If 301, we parse the response for the 'Location' header and send a new get request for that new page.
 If a 403 or 404, we stop looking for that page.
 If a 500, we retry getting that page until we get a 200 OK response.
+We also looked out for the "Transfer Encoding: chunked" header.
+If found, we would request more data from the server until we received a "0", indicating no more data needed to be received.

 This process of getting a profile page and then finding and getting all of its friends links continues until all 5 flags are found, after which we shutdown the socket connection and exit the program.